jmarca/calvad_hpms_r_parsing/README.md

 64.10.
 Within these spans, characteristics like "Ownership", "Lanes" and other values (not shown) change, while "F-System" and "Facility-Type" do not.

+# Reworking

+So in order to fix the above issues, rework to just pull out some data, and to try to merge together a single record per segment.

+One issue that needs to be fixed eventually is that the current code cannot append data.
+That is, if the database exists with, say, 2011 data, then adding 2012 data will cause an error because there are inconsistent columns, due to the fact that there are inconsistent "value" variables from year to year.